Unrest in Burundi | Pictures | Reuters

 Unrest in Burundi

+Riot policemen use a water cannon to disperse protesters during a demonstration against the ruling party's decision to allow Burundian President Pierre Nkurunziza to run for a third five-year term in office, in Bujumbura, May 4, 2015.
+REUTERS/Jean...more

+A riot policeman receives treatment after he was injured during clashes with protesters demonstrating against the ruling party's decision to allow Burundi President Pierre Nkurunziza to run for a third five-year term in office, in Bujumbura, May 4,...more

-A car belonging to a policeman burns after protestors intercepted him at a barricade during demonstrations against the ruling CNDD-FDD party's decision to allow President Pierre Nkurunziza to run for a third five-year term in office, in Bujumbura,...more
+A car belonging to a policeman burns after protestors intercepted him at a barricade during demonstrations against the ruling party's decision to allow President Pierre Nkurunziza to run for a third five-year term in office, in Bujumbura, April 30,...more

 Protesters carry a dead crow as they chant anti-government slogans in Bujumbura, Burundi April 30, 2015.
 REUTERS/Thomas Mukoya